Video Game: Pokémon Gold and Silver aka: Pokemon Heart Gold

 This is even less subtle in Crystal, when he only behaves this way if you play as a girl.

 Time Skip: Takes place three years after the events of Red and Blue.
-Unsurprisingly (and partially due to space limitations), a lot of stuff in Kanto has changed since then: a Magnet Train station connecting Saffron City to Goldenrod City has opened, powered by a restored and now functional Power Plant, the Pewter Museum and Safari Zone are closed respectively due to renovations and the owner taking a vacation Cinnabar Island was almost entirely ravaged by a volcanic eruption...
+Unsurprisingly (and partially due to space limitations), a lot of stuff in Kanto has changed since then: a Magnet Train station connecting Saffron City to Goldenrod City has opened, powered by a restored and now functional Power Plant, the Pewter Museum and Safari Zone are closed respectively due to renovations and the owner taking a vacation, Cerulean Cave has collapsed, the explorable area of Mt.
+Moon has shrunk due to rock slides, and Cinnabar Island was almost entirely ravaged by a volcanic eruption...

 Unfortunate Names: Firebreather Dick.
 Unsurprisingly, his name was changed in the remakes.